Prezent/prezent-crud-bundle/src/Resources/doc/templating.md

 Templating
 ==========

-The first thing you probably want to do is override the base template that is used for all actions.
-The base template is `@PrezentCrud/layout.html.twig`.
+The first thing you probably want to do is override the layout that is used for all actions.
+The layout template is `@PrezentCrud/layout.html.twig`.
 To override it you can create a template in `app/Resources/PrezentCrudBundle/views/layout.html.twig`.
 Be sure to include the `crud_content` block where all content is rendered.